José Sarria: Archives & memorabilia

 Sarria documented his public and private activities throughout his life, amassing an extensive collection of archival materials and artifacts.
 He donated the majority of his papers and memorabilia, along with a sampling of his costumes, to the GLBT Historical Society, an archives and research center in San Francisco.
 An initial donation came in 1996 followed by another substantial body of material in 2012.

 In addition, Sarria gave a small selection of costumes, accessories and documents to the Oakland Museum of California—including a cape and headdress that he wore in performances of his comic version of Aida at The Black Cat.
 An article published in The Atlantic in 2011 asserted that Sarria had also donated materials to the Smithsonian Institution.
 This claim appears to be erroneous, as Sarria stated in 2012 that he declined the Smithsonian's request.

 In 2016, a group of individuals associated with various Imperial Courts created the José Sarria Foundation to further Sarria's memory and legacy.
-One of the aims of the group is to gather and preserve a collection Sarria's costume jewelry and other personal belongings that were auctioned by his estate.
+One of the aims of the group is to gather and preserve a collection of Sarria's costume jewelry and other personal belongings that were auctioned by his estate.
 Established as a 501(c)3 public charity in the state of Washington, the organization outlines its mission as follows: "The foundation is dedicated to keeping José Julio Sarria's memory alive for future generations ... continuing his life's work of philanthropy, balanced with a healthy dose of fun."

 Awards and honors

 The San Francisco Pride Board created the José Julio Sarria History Makers award to honor LGBT people who make newsworthy accomplishments that were not going to get the recognition.
 It was created shortly before Sarria's death.

 Sarria is one of the LGBT historic figures honored on the Rainbow Honor Walk in San Francisco's Castro District.
 A bronze plaque in Sarria's memory was dedicated as part of the honor walk on Castro Street in November 2017.

 On Wednesday, June 12, 2019, José Sarria was featured in the daily segment: "Pride Month F.Y.I." on the television talk show The View during a Pride Month salute.
 A leading LGBTQ pioneer was featured every day during the month of June on the show.

 In June 2019, Sarria was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

 In 2022, Sarria was honored with a star on the Walk of Stars in Palm Springs.
 His star is on Museum Way near a statue of Marilyn Monroe.

 In 2023, Sarria was inducted into the California Hall of Fame.

+In 2026, Abrams published a picture book biography for children, What Kind of Queen?: A Royal Biography of Drag Queen and Activist José Sarria.